Brendan Dassey Of 'Making A Murderer' Won't Have Case Heard By Supreme Court

 "The focus of the judge's decision was on the interrogation when Dassey confessed.
 Over the course of a three-hour period of questioning, 'generally responding to the investigators' questions with answers of just a few hushed words, a story evolved whereby in its final iteration Dassey implicated himself in the rape, murder and mutilation of Teresa Halbach,' according to the judge's [August 2016] decision.

 "The confession happened without a parent or another adult present, and investigators 'exploited the absence of such an adult by repeatedly suggesting that they were looking out for his interests,' the decision states ...
-The investigators repeatedly said that they 'already know' what happened on the day of Halbach's killing and that Dassey had nothing to worry about.
+The investigators repeatedly said that they 'already know' what happened on the day of Halbach's killing and that Dassey had nothing to worry about."

 An appellate panel upheld the decision to release Dassey.
 But the full appeals court overturned it, finding that while it was debatable whether Dassey's confession was valid, the original state court was not being unreasonable in finding the confession voluntary.